 In this post, I will show you how to read WMF images in Java.
+We also have a related article covering how to convert WMF to SVG files in Java that might interest you.

 ImageIO does not support WMF file types by default so you will need to use an ImageIO plugin or an external library.
 I will demonstrate using an Open source ImageIO plugin called TwelveMonkeys (which extends ImageIO to provide WMF reading support), and using the JDeli Image Library.